sergeymasyura/wpf-demo/README.md

 1. Source code, solution and project files, insctructions to compile:

-Source code is in the delivery\src\ColorMixer.zip archive.
+Source code is in the .\src folder.
-Also the actual mercurial source code repository used for the development is attached.
-The app is the WPF application with .Net 4.5.
+The app is the WPF application with .Net 4.7.
-To compile unzip the sources to the separate folder, open the ColorMixer.sln in the Visual Studio 2013.

 2. Compiled executable:
-delivery\exe\ folder contains application executable.
+.\exe folder contains application executable.
 Run the ColorMixer.exe.

 3. List of 3rd party dependencies:
 Xceed.Wpf.AvalonDock - docking component.